brycewray/hugo-site/content/posts/2021/03/next-steps.md

 }
 ```

-As long as your relative references in *that* file are correct---which is easy to determine, especially since you're coming from the top level---you then can use those aliases throughout the project.
+As long as your relative references in *that* file are correct --- which is easy to determine, especially since you're coming from the top level --- you then can use those aliases throughout the project.
 Here's an alias-friendly version of the previous example:

 ```jsx
 import '@scss/global.scss'